statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 To build that in a traditional way, we’ll probably want an order service with endpoints for users to create an order, restaurants to accept an order, couriers to accept a delivery and mark it complete, and timers to notify us that they’ve elapsed.

-That is, to wildly simplify what was, in my past job, a few hundred person-years of work, you likely put together some code structured like this:
+To wildly simplify what was, in my past job, a few hundred person-years of work, you likely put together some code structured like this:

 ![Endpoint files](./endpoint-files.png)